On Regression in Extreme Regions: Conclusion

 \section{Conclusion}

-We have provided a sound strategy to solve 'regression in the extremes'.
-The asymptotic framework we have developed crucially relies on the (novel) notion of \textit{conditional regular variation}.
-When the distribution of the input $X$ conditioned upon the output $Y$ is regularly varying, the problem can be stated and analyzed in a rigorous manner.
-We have described the optimal solution and proved that it can be nearly recovered with nonasymptotic guarantees by implementing a variant of the ERM principle, based on the angular information carried by a fraction of the largest observations only.
-We have also carried out numerical experiments to support the approach promoted, highlighting the necessity of using a dedicated methodology to perform regression in the extremes with guarantees.
+We have provided a sound ERM approach to the generic problem of statistical regression on extreme values.
+The asymptotic framework we have developed crucially relies on the (novel) notion of \textit{joint regular variation} w.r.t. some multivariate component.
+When the distribution of the pair $(X,Y)$ is regularly varying w.r.t. the first component, the problem can be stated and analyzed in a rigorous manner.
+We have described sufficient conditions under which the optimal solution can be nearly recovered with nonasymptotic guarantees by implementing a variant of the ERM principle, based on the angular information carried by a fraction of the largest observations only.
+We have also carried out numerical experiments to support the approach promoted, highlighting the necessity of using a dedicated methodology to perform regression on extreme samples with guarantees.